141 Powell-Focht Bioengineering Hall

-Admission to the MEng, MS, and PhD, as well as to the PhD with specializations in bioinformatics, computational neuroscience, multiscale biology, and quantitative biology are in accordance with the general requirements of the Graduate Division.
-Applicants are required to have completed a BS and/or MS degree by time of admission in a branch of engineering, natural sciences, mathematics, or quantitative life sciences.
+Admission to the MEng, MS, the MS Medical specialization, and PhD, as well as to the PhD with specializations in bioinformatics, computational neuroscience, multiscale biology, and quantitative biology are in accordance with the general requirements of the Graduate Division.
+Applicants are required to have completed a BS and/or MS by time of admission in a branch of engineering, natural sciences, mathematics, or quantitative life sciences.
 MS and PhD applicants must have a GPA of 3.4 or better in technical courses.
 MEng applicants should have competitive grades (greater than a 3.2 GPA).
 All applicants must submit GRE General Test scores, as well as three letters of recommendation from individuals who can attest to their academic or professional competence and to the depth of their interest in pursuing graduate study.
 Attention will be paid to the background and statement of purpose to ensure that they are consistent with the goals of the program.
 For example, whereas undergraduate research experience and the intention to pursue a research career or advanced studies are qualifications and interests typically well suited to the MS program, industrial experience and the intention to pursue a professional career are better suited to the MEng program.

-A minimum score of 80 (Internet based) on the Test of English as a Foreign Language (TOEFL) or a band 7 on the IELTS is required of all international applicants whose native language is not English and whose undergraduate education was conducted in a language other than English.
+A minimum speaking score of 85 (internet based) on the Test of English as a Foreign Language (TOEFL) or a band 7 on the IELTS is required of all international applicants whose native language is not English and whose undergraduate education was conducted in a language other than English.
 There is a minimum requirement score of 23 on the speaking portion for the TOEFL.
 Students who score below 100 on the TOEFL examination are strongly encouraged to enroll in an English as a Second Language program before beginning graduate work.
 (UC San Diego Extension offers an English language program during the summer as well as the academic year.)
-Admission to the MS or PhD degree program is designated when the applicants are judged to be appropriately qualified to pursue the degree requested at the time of application.
+Admission to the MS or PhD program is designated when the applicants are judged to be appropriately qualified to pursue the degree requested at the time of application.
 Applicants are considered for admission for the fall quarter only.

 Nonmatriculated students are welcome to seek enrollment in bioengineering courses via UC San Diego Extension’s Concurrent Enrollment program.
 However, such enrollment in a bioengineering graduate course must be approved by the instructor.

-An integrated program leading to a bachelor of science and a master of science degree in bioengineering is offered to undergraduate students who are enrolled in any of the major programs offered by the Department of Bioengineering.
+A contiguous program leading to a bachelor of science and a master of science degree in bioengineering is offered to undergraduate students who are enrolled in any of the major programs offered by the Department of Bioengineering.
 Students interested in obtaining the MS within one year following completion of the BS may apply to the department for admission to the program during spring quarter prior to the receipt of the BS.
 The program is open only to UC San Diego undergraduates.

 To be eligible, students must have completed the first two quarters of their junior year in residence at UC San Diego and have an upper-division GPA of 3.5 or better and a 3.0 overall UC GPA.
 Twelve units of bioengineering graduate-level courses must be completed during the student’s senior undergraduate year, in addition to the requirements for the bachelor’s degree; these twelve units will count toward the requirements for the master’s degree only and must be taken for a letter grade.
 It is the responsibility of the prospective BS/MS student to select a bioengineering faculty member who is willing to serve as the student’s adviser.
 The student will also arrange (with their faculty adviser’s approval) a schedule of courses for the senior year that will fulfill the requirements for the BS while also serving the program planned for the MS. Students are expected to meet the requirements for the MS in one year (three consecutive academic quarters) from the date of the receipt of the BS.

 The master of science (MS) program is intended to extend and focus the broad undergraduate background in bioengineering to prepare students for specific career options.
 It is built around a flexible core that provides advanced training in applied physical and biological sciences that is customized for providing advanced knowledge and expertise for training in specialized bioengineering fields.
 These include, but are not restricted to, the biomedical industry and related entrepreneurial activities, direct biomedical and health-care engagement including preparation for the medical career, and in-depth training for those wishing to gain experience in academic research and considering graduate studies at the doctoral level.
 The MS may be terminal or may be obtained while pursuing a doctorate.
-Doctoral degree students wishing to obtain the MS should refer to “Obtaining an MS Degree” under the section, “Doctoral Degree Program.”
+Doctoral degree students wishing to obtain the MS should refer to “Obtaining an MS” under the section, “Doctoral Degree Program.”